gvwilson/sensibleadventures/cloudherd/reboot.md

         *   Bonzon (impassive): "Only if they come after us, and only if you let them get here - a couple of clouds would stop them."
         *   shocked silence
         *   Indy (and others): "No!"
-        *   Tasteless: "I will if you won't"
+        *   Yestevan: "I will if you won't"
         *   Granna Fee: "That's as good a reason not to as any!"
-        *   Tasteless looks to Bonzon, who cuts him off with a gesture
+        *   Yestevan looks to Bonzon, who cuts him off with a gesture
     *   patrol returns with rangers
         *   brief description
         *   Aft: "We can put them in one of the goof pens"